leastbad/jquery-events-to-dom-events/README.md

 <p align="center">
   <b>Listen for jQuery "events" with vanilla JS</b></br>
-  <sub>`$(document).trigger('fart')` emits a `$fart` DOM CustomEvent</sub>
+  <sub>$(document).trigger('fart') emits a $fart DOM CustomEvent</sub>
 </p>

 <br />

 - **Library Agnostic**: designed for [Stimulus](https://stimulusjs.org) but works with last-gen libraries such as React by accident
-- **Simple**: two functions; one of them optional
+- **Simple**: just two functions, and one of them is optional
-- **Tiny**: barely a library with just 18 LOC
+- **Tiny**: barely qualifies as a library with just 18 LOC
 - **Mutation-First**: returns an event handler to be released during `disconnect()`
-- **Zero Dependencies**: makes clever use of `window.$`
+- **Zero Dependencies**: makes clever use of `window.$` to avoid a jQuery fixation
 - **Turbolinks**: compatible with Turbolinks lifecycle events
 - **MIT Licensed**: free for personal and commercial use

-You can [try it now on CodePen](https://codepen.io/leastbad/pen/VwvQxxJ?editors=1011) or [clone a sample Rails project](https://github.com/leastbad/jboo) to experiment with the library in a mutation-first context with Stimulus.
+You can [try it now on CodePen](https://codepen.io/leastbad/pen/VwvQxxJ?editors=1011) or [clone a sample Rails project](https://github.com/leastbad/jboo) to experiment in a mutation-first context with Stimulus.

 The Rails project is called **jboo**.
 Don't read into it.

 ## Setup

 First, the right music is important for establishing proper context.

-You don't have to listen to music, but your transpiler configuration will almost certainly fail lint checks if you are not listening to "In Harmony New Found Freedom" by [The Swirlies](https://en.wikipedia.org/wiki/Swirlies), from their 1996 album "[They Spent Their Wild Youthful Days In The Glittering World Of The Salons](https://www.youtube.com/watch?v=S1rTKIsDS8o)" while you integrate this library.
+You don't have to listen to music, but your transpiler configuration will almost certainly fail lint checks if you are not listening to "*In Harmony New Found Freedom*" by [The Swirlies](https://en.wikipedia.org/wiki/Swirlies), from their 1996 album "[They Spent Their Wild Youthful Days In The Glittering World Of The Salons](https://www.youtube.com/watch?v=S1rTKIsDS8o)" while you integrate this library.

 [![Youtube](https://bonerollingreviews.files.wordpress.com/2012/04/swirlies-oldphoto.jpg)](http://www.youtube.com/watch?v=idCfuK4t2vo "In Harmony New Found Freedom")